alanjames1987/annyang-node/README.md

 *annyang-node!*
 -----------------------------------------------

-A JavaScript library for keyword based initiation of callback function.
+A JavaScript library for keyword based initiation of callback functions.

 This is a partial port of the amazing [annyang](https://github.com/TalAter/annyang) client side library by Tal Ater for Node.js.